12 Idiomatic Expressions with animals in German

 Idiomatic expressions (Redewendungen) can be quite confusing, especially if you’re just learning a new language.

-For example, if you are thinking about buying a car … and your German friends tells you not to buy a cat in a bag.
-Didn’t he listen at all???
+For example, if you are thinking about buying a car … and your German friend tells you not to buy a cat in a bag, didn’t he listen at all?

 To avoid any future confusion, I’ve listed 12 idiomatic expressions with animals that are commonly used.